eoas-ubc/eoas-ubc.github.io/docs/project-outline.md

 ### More generally ...

+The Earth, Ocean and Atmospheric Sciences represent excellent learning contexts for students to develop applied quantitative, computational and data skills.
+To quote a 2019 report to the Faculty of Science,

+>_“…current and future graduates need skills to organize, interact with, and extract meaning from data.
+[These skills] … are applicable to a wide and expanding range of career paths and will open future opportunities for UBC students, as well as contribute to a data-literate citizenry.”_

+This project (OCESE) is one of many initiatives responding to that report.

 Using open source, cloud-based computing we aim to integrate computational and quantitative skills more comprehensively and consitently across our Department's curriculum, incorporating real world examples and datasets into existing courses.
 New Jupyter notebook based modules and activities will be threaded throughout core courses in Geophysics, Atmospheric Sciences, Oceanography and Geological Engineering bridging traditional disciplinary boundaries.

 This proposed curriculum transformation will happen alongside the [QuEST project](https://blogs.ubc.ca/eoasquest/) which is re-evaluating quantitative EOAS course offerings across disciplines.
 The end result will reposition the UBC Earth Science specializations as opportunities for quantitative and computational learning in a highly interdisciplinary domain.